poltomo/hello/_posts/2024-04-05-fastsimplesorting.markdown

 ---
 layout: post
-title:  "Lecture by Tarjan: Fast and Simple Sorting Using Partial Information"
+title:  "recollection of lecture by Tarjan: Fast and Simple Sorting Using Partial Information"
 date:   2024-07-04 03:13:00 -0700
 ---